This article is a guest post from Scott Berney of TakeBackRoads.com.

 The boat ramp on the far side of the bridge provides a perfect place to stop and get pictures of the fall foliage surrounding the lake.

-As you continue to make your way north, the woods near Jennings Environmental Center close in around you, providing a serene and somewhat spooky section of driving.
+As you continue to make your way north, the woods near Jennings Environmental Education Center close in around you, providing a serene and somewhat spooky section of driving.

 Hook two quick lefts in succession onto Route 8 and immediately again onto Route 173 towards Slippery Rock.